upman/upman.github.com/_posts/2013-10-15-Blogging-like-a-hacker.md

 [here.](http://jekyllthemes.org/themes/balzac)

 Also take a look at [Ruhoh](http://ruhoh.com/‎) before you decide on anything.
-You can contact me or leave a comment if you want any help with setting up any of this stuff and I'd be happy to help.
+The source to this blog can be found in this Github [repository.](http://github.com/upman/upman.github.com/) You can contact me or leave a comment if you want any help with setting up any of this stuff and I'd be happy to help.